kdalanon/LLM-AutoHotkey-Assistant/README.md

 | `Copy` button from Response Window | HTML          |
 | `isAutoPaste: true`  | Markdown      |

+### isCustomPrompt

-`isCustomPrompt` Setting this to `isCustomPrompt: true` will allow the prompt to show an input box to write custom messages.
+Setting this to `isCustomPrompt: true` will allow the prompt to show an input box to write custom messages.
 Remove it if you don't need Custom Prompt functionality.

 ![image](https://github.com/user-attachments/assets/951a3133-bf21-44e6-8959-b98ab26bbbb1)

+> [!IMPORTANT]
-**⚠ Important:** Make sure to add a comma at the end of the line before the Auto Paste or Custom Prompt functionality, like so:
+> Make sure to add a comma at the end of the line before the Auto Paste or Custom Prompt functionality:

 ![image](https://github.com/user-attachments/assets/ca0ce9a1-77ac-40a9-9eef-17de255ca599)